 When we say “adults-only” beach, we make no assumptions—but we do invite you to use your imagination.
-With this being said, Texas’ South Padre Island makes no secret of the fact it’s a hot spot for dancing, drinking and all manners of 18+ fun in the sun.
-This is especially true if you visit during spring break, when the entire island becomes one giant dance party.
+With this being said, Texas’ South Padre Island makes no secret of the fact it’s a hot spot for dancing, drinking and all manners of adult-oriented fun in the sun.
+This is especially true if you visit during spring break, when the entire island really hits its groove.
 Note: South Padre Island doesn’t have its own airport, so plan on renting a car at Valley International Airport and driving from there.

 Runner up: Fire Island, NY

 Best Urban Beach

 Who says beautiful beaches have to be far out in nature or even on the ocean, for that matter?
 North Avenue Beach in Chicago couples views of Lake Michigan’s cobalt waters with easy access to one of America’s most dynamic and exciting cities.
 Anchored by iconic Castaways beach bar and grill, picture millennials by the hundreds playing beach volleyball, strolling the nearby Lakefront Path, and slathering on sunscreen and working their tans during the all too brief summers.

 Talk about doggie heaven!
 Jupiter Beach, about 30 minutes north of West Palm Beach on Florida’s Atlantic Coast, offers 2.5-miles of off-leash roaming for Fido fun for BOWs (behaved, obedient and well-socialized dogs).
 In nesting season, Jupiter Beach is also a great place for families to watch sea turtles hatch—but keep Fido at the hotel for that one.